Red Sox vs. Angels Player Props Betting Odds

-Player prop betting options for Rafael Devers, Shohei Ohtani and others are available in the Boston Red Sox-Los Angeles Angels matchup at Angel Stadium of Anaheim on Tuesday, starting at 9:38 PM ET.
+Player prop bet odds for Shohei Ohtani and others are listed when the Boston Red Sox visit the Los Angeles Angels at Angel Stadium of Anaheim on Wednesday at 9:38 PM ET.

 Bet on this matchup or its props with DraftKings!